caente/caente.github.com/_posts/2015-12-14-understanding-the-aux-pattern-on-shapeless.md

 This is an exploration of shapeless, by trying to solve an actual use case that I happen to have in my company.

-There is an API that needs to return a huge data structure back to the caller, this data structure can be modeled as a case class:
+There is an API that needs to return a data structure back to the caller, this data structure can be modeled as a case class:
 ~~~
 case class Time(millis: Long)